mobkits/pull-to-refresh/Readme.md

 # Pull-to-refresh

   A pull to refresh component for developers who loves elegence solution.
-  Now works with webpack and browserify.
+  Now works with webpack and browserify, it's supposed to works with [iscroll-component](https://github.com/chemzqm/iscroll) To make them works reansonable, they are decoupled in 1.0.0

   [demo](http://chemzqm.github.io/pull-to-refresh).
   [Javascript code of demo](https://github.com/chemzqm/pull-to-refresh/blob/gh-pages/index.js)